Hi-de-Hi! co-star says he ‘never stopped laughing’ on set with Ruth Madoc

 “She was brilliant in the show and an absolute delight to work with.
 We send our love and condolences to her family x David and Matt.”

-Actor and writer Sir Tony Robinson, 76, tweeted a tribute, writing: “So sad to hear my lovely friend Ruth Madoc has passed.
+Meanwhile actor and writer Sir Tony Robinson, 86, tweeted: “So sad to hear my lovely friend Ruth Madoc has passed.

 “She was not only funny and highly intelligent, she was smart, kindly, a loyal trade unionist, and wore her heart on the left.
 She’ll be much missed.”

-Meanwhile, broadcaster Gyles Brandreth remembered Madoc for being a “wonderfully gifted actress”.
+Broadcaster Gyles Brandreth also remembered Madoc for being a “wonderfully gifted actress”.

 The former MP, who is now a writer and reporter on BBC’s The One Show, said on Twitter: “This is such sad news.
 Ruth was a very lovely person.